What is a Recurring Deposit Account?

-Resident Indians, NRI/NRO, Minors under the supervision of their guardians, sole proprietorship or partnership firms, organisations etc. can open an RD account in banks by producing necessary documents.
+Resident Indians, NRI/NRO, Minors under the supervision of their guardians, sole proprietorship or partnership firms, organizations etc. can open an RD account in banks by producing the necessary documents.
 Moreover, anyone can open a recurring deposit account without much restriction.

 What Are the Documents Required?

-To open a recurring deposit account you need to have two passport size photographs, duly filled and signed application form, KYC documents (ID proof & address proof), and other documents if applicable.
+To open a recurring deposit account you need to have two passport-size photographs, a duly filled and signed application form, KYC documents (ID proof & address proof), and other documents if applicable.
 However, if you already have a savings account in the bank and you comply with the KYC norms, they may not require KYC documents once again.
-You only need to submit the application form (filled and signed) and passport sized photographs ( one for the application form and one for the RD passbook).
+You only need to submit the application form (filled and signed) and passport-sized photographs ( one for the application form and one for the RD passbook).

 How to Open a Recurring Deposit Account?